lerna/lerna/website/docs/introduction.md

 # Introduction

 Lerna is the original [monorepo tool](https://monorepo.tools) for TypeScript/JavaScript.
-It has been around for many years and is used by tens of thousands of projects, including React, Jest and Babel.
+It has been around for many years and is used by tens of thousands of projects, including React and Jest.

 It solves three of the biggest problems of JavaScript monorepos: